 Even if our product candidates obtain regulatory clearance or approval, resulting products may not gain market acceptance among physicians, patients, health care payors and/or the medical community.
+To date, we have experienced minimal sales of the AMID HFD.
 We believe that the degree of market acceptance will depend on a number of factors, including:

-- timing of market introduction of competitive products; - · safety and efficacy of our product; - physician training in the use of our products; - prevalence and severity of any side effects; - potential advantages or disadvantages over alternative treatments; - strength of marketing and distribution support; - · price of our future product candidates, both in absolute terms and relative to alternative treatments; and - · availability of coverage and reimbursement from government and other third-party payors.
+- timing of market introduction of competitive products; - safety and efficacy of our product; - · physician training in the use of our products; - · prevalence and severity of any side effects; - potential advantages or disadvantages over alternative treatments; - strength of marketing and distribution support; - · price of our future product candidates, both in absolute terms and relative to alternative treatments; and - availability of coverage and reimbursement from government and other third-party payors.